- View samples or pictures of sculptures and discuss how they were created

 - Found objects like rocks, cardboard tubes, feathers, pipe cleaners, etc.

-- Kidspiration by Inspiration Software, Inc. (Mac or PC version) or chart paper, or a blackboard for brainstorming
+- Kidspiration by Inspiration Software, Inc. (Mac or PC version), or chart paper, or a whiteboard for brainstorming

 Step 1: As a group, list what the children already know about sculpture.